perfana/perfana-gatling-workshop/docs/exercise-10.md

 You can use the presets to view specific time frames for KPI's or choose "View all" to customise your trends view.
 The vertical lines in the graphs mark the test runs, if you hover the bottom of those markers the test run ID will show.

 If, for some reason, Perfana failed to write the trend points to InfluxDb you can trigger this manually bij clicking "Write trend points".

+> Please watch the default zoom range of Grafana in the upper right corner of the Grafana screen.
+Please select a suitable zoom range if needed.

 [Home](index.md)
 [Previous exercise](exercise-9.md)